-NEUR 405 RESEARCH METHODS IN BEHAVIORAL NEUROSCIENCE Credit: 0.25 QR
+NEUR 405 Research Methods in Behavioral Neuroscience Credit: 0.5 QR

 This is a laboratory methods course that focuses on research methods used in physiological psychology and behavioral neuroscience.
 The emphasis of the course will be on designing, conducting and presenting research, as well as on mastering specific laboratory techniques.
 The primary goal is to examine the relationships between brain chemistry and behavior.
 To this end, students will design and implement projects that examine these relationships using animal subjects.
 The course also will focus on data analysis and experimental design.
-Prerequisite: PSYC 100 and 150 or NEUR 212 and NEUR 305 or 347 or permission of instructor.
+Prerequisite: PSYC 100 and 150 or NEUR 112/212 and one of the following: NEUR 305 or 347 or permission of instructor.
 Generally offered every other year.